Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

 2. Choose your character’s [**<u>Great
     Curse</u>**](/System/General_System/#the-great-curse), the character flaw which
-    your Exalt struggles with day in and day out.
+    your Exalt struggles with d5ay in and day out.
 Often, your character’s flaw will flare up, causing them to Botch their rolls, fail their actions, or otherwise veer them off of their intended course.